 - Overview of Histamine Intolerance – Good overview by Dr Janice Joneja, a world expert on HI.

-- Histamine Food List – On this website, you can download a very comprehensive food list that ranks if the food is usually tolerated or causes minor, moderate, or severe symptoms for those with MCAS or HI.
+- Histamine Food List – On this website, you can download a comprehensive food list that ranks if the food is usually tolerated or causes minor, moderate, or severe symptoms for those with MCAS or HI.

 - A Practical Guide to Living with Mast Cell Activation Syndrome – Although this is about living with Mast Cell, it’s applicable to HI.
 This blog post talks about soaps, cleaning products, clothes, chemicals, water, and other common triggers for people with Mast Cell (and HI).